Structure of the Swedish Army

 The following is an overview of the Swedish Army's operational organisation between 2025 and 2030.
 The Swedish Army is commanded by the Chief of Defence (Överbefälhavaren) based at the Headquarters (Högkvarteret) in Stockholm.
-Regiments are responsible for training and preparing wartime units, while specialised training centres focus on advanced or specific skills for specialised troops.
+Regiments are responsible for training and producing wartime units, while specialised training centres focus on advanced or specific skills for specialised troops.

 The army's main combat formation is the 1st Division, which consists of three mechanised and one infantry brigade.